ImaginationWorks/car-catalog/README.md

   - [npm run eject](#npm-run-eject)

 ## Design
+This demo app is built in React with the following features:
+- SSR implemented.
-This app is built with the latest React and dependencies, with SSR implemented and use EBM for styling methodology.
-Also there is a implementation of fake data APIs which read data from json files.
+- use EBM for styling methodology.
+- a fake data APIs which reads data from json files is provided.

 ## Future improvements
 - Tests
 - styling
-- authentication
 - fetch data from real APIs
 - move babel configuration to .babelrc
 - clean up code
+- authentication
+- and ...

 ## Folder Structure